lyw02/noise-cloud/README.md

-# Noise Monitor Cloud - How to start
+# Noise Cloud - How to start

-I use this web application to gather own data and open data.
-It includes an AWS serverless backend and a React frontend.
+This web application includes an AWS serverless backend and a Nextjs frontend.

 To use this app, follow the instructions below to start locally: